danielpetrov18/Evaluation-Approaches-for-Retrieval-Augmented-Generation-RAG-/Readme.md

 ##### Description

-**NOTE**: all experiments, with exception of the second use a **vanilla RAG approach**.
-The second experiment tests if the usage of a more advanced approach like **Hypothetical Document Embeddings** could yield significantly better results.
+**NOTE**: all experiments, with exception of the 7th use a **vanilla RAG approach**.
+The 7th experiment tests if the usage of a more advanced approach like [RAG-Fusion](https://r2r-docs.sciphi.ai/documentation/advanced-rag#rag-fusion) could yield significantly better results.
+The idea of `RAG-Fusion` is to generate `N` hypothetical questions based on the original one, as to capture a broader perspective and to fetch more relevant context.
+It uses `RRF` or Reciprocal Rank Fusion to fuse all the documents for the individual queries.

 - **Experiment 1**: Baseline
 - **Experiment 2**: Seeing how a `fine-tuned` model performs on baseline